DeepRegNet/DeepReg/docs/source/docs/registry.md

 where `kwargs` represents other required arguments.

-Similarly, for the purpose of code simplification, a specific build function is defined for each category.
+Similarly, for the purpose of code simplicity, a specific build function is defined for each category.
 For instance, we can use `build_backbone` for `UNet`:

 ```python
 unet = REGISTRY.build_from_config(config={"name":"unet", **kwargs})